Nebukam/PCGExtendedToolkit/README.md

 ### [Contributing](https://github.com/Nebukam/PCGExtendedToolkit/blob/main/CONTRIBUTING.md)
 ### Disclaimer
 This software is provided under the MIT License.
-It is freely available for use & modifications, and may be incorporated into commercial products without the necessity of attribution (*though it is appreciated*). **The contents of this project are entirely original, comprising no AI-generated materials, including but not limited to code and assets.**
+It is freely available for use & modifications, and may be incorporated into commercial products without the necessity of attribution (*though it is appreciated*).

 ### Supporters
 -Check out the [Supporters](https://pcgex.gitbook.io/pcgex/supporters) page on gitbook!